Sweden Plan your studies

 Distance learning

 Most Swedish universities offer the possibility to study part-time or take evening-time courses.
-There are also distance courses available at both Master's level and bachelor's level.
-You can see the courses that are offered by searching directly in the University's course and programme database.
+There are also distance courses available at both Bachelor's level and Master's level.

 Last update